ISISComputingGroup/ibex_developers_manual/Script-generator.md

 The Inter script generator can also display the script in a "tree" view - this collapses each run into a short recognisable string, and the details can be seen by expanding out the tree item.

-The Inter script generator provides a time estimate.
+The Inter script generator provides some time estimation.

 ### Loq

 LOQ uses a script generator "written by Matt Clarke in VB or C#".
-The scientists have expressed a desire for the script generator to be fairly simple from a user's perspective.
-However, their script generator is broadly
+The scientists have expressed a desire for the script generator to be simple from a user's perspective.

 # Commonalities of old systems / feature requests for new system